lunasorcery/zalgo/README.md

 # zalgo

-**zalgo** is a small utility that reads stding and corrupts it with combining diacritics.
+**zalgo** is a small utility that reads stdin and corrupts it with combining diacritics.

 ### Options: